 Deciding between blonde, brown, and red is tough enough without considering the spectrum of tones that exist within those hues.
 And then you have to think about which of those shades works best for your complexion?
 (Can we take a nap now?)

-But understanding the nuances of tone can mean the difference between choosing a good hair color and your most flattering one ever—and with a little crash course, it's not as difficult as you think.
-"It's all about placement, saturation, and what undertones in your skin you'd like to emphasize," says Roxie Darling, coloring guru at New York City's Hairstory.
-"The decision you and your colorists have to make is which color you would like to bring out in your face."
+But understanding the nuances of tone can mean the difference between choosing a good hair color and your most flattering color ever—luckily, with a little crash course, it's not as difficult as you think.
+"It's all about placement, saturation, and what undertones in your skin you'd like to emphasize," says Roxie Darling, former coloring guru at New York City's Hairstory, and is currently seeing clients at her home-studio for healing hair services, "The decision you and your colorists have to make is which color you would like to bring out in your face."

 Before taking your pick of hair colors, you need to ID your skin's undertones.
 Most people fall into one of three categories: warm, cool, and neutral.
 Figuring out where your complexion lies can seem confusing, but there are a few tricks: